This lesson is still being designed and assembled (Pre-Alpha version)

 RIGHT JOIN

-A RIGHT JOIN returns all records from the right table, and the matched records from the left table.
+A RIGHT JOIN works as you would expect: returns all records from the right table, and the matched records from the left table.
 The result is NULL from the left side when there is no match.

 Example: